Mode mapping Q > 500 000 photonic crystal nanocavities using free carrier absorption: Simulation parameters

 The fourth and last fit parameter is related to the strength of the FCA term, i.e., the amount of heat produced by FCA.
 Looking at Eq.~\eqref{eq:FCAsource} the FCA source is proportionate to the product $\sigma_{\mathrm{FCA}}\tau_c$, the effective FCA cross section and the carrier lifetime.
 We use the effective carrier mass and mobility to calculate the effective cross section and use the carrier lifetime as fit parameter to match the resolution of the experimental mode profile.
 A small carrier lifetime leads to a broadened profile with less sharp peaks and vice versa.

 Using the values from Table~\ref{tab:parameters} the fit yields a carrier lifetime of $\tau_c \approx 0.4$~ns.
-This is an approximated value, as the effective cross section has large uncertainty due to the fact that the population of heavy and light carrier holes is unknown.
+This is an approximated value, as the effective cross section has large uncertainty due to the fact that the population of heavy and light carrier holes is unknown and we work with a 50/50 distribution.
+If only light holes are part of the FCA process the carrier lifetime would average out to $\tau_c\approx 0.2$~ns.
 Additionally, the effective carrier mass and carrier mobility cannot directly be measured in our experimental setup, thus we use literature values with limited precision.
 With Eq.~\eqref{eq:carrierdensity} we find the carrier density created by the cw pump spot to be $\rho_c \simeq \tau_c P_{\mathrm{pu}}/\hbar\omega_{\mathrm{pu}}d\pi r^2 $, where $r$ is half the FWHM of the pump spot.
 This leads to the carrier density of $\rho_c \approx 1\times10^{16}$~cm$^{-3}$, or equivalently, not more than $\sim$500 carriers in the PhCR at any time.